Stories of Arda Home Page

 Dear Erchirion,

 Your father told me you and Amrothos are fully healed, I am glad to hear that.
-I, too, have been discharged from the Houses of Healing and have taken up my duty.
+I, too, have been discharged from the Houses of Healing and have taken up my duties.

-How are you these days, cousin?
+How fare you, cousin?
 What do you feel in these days without the Shadow?
-It feels ungrateful to be anything but deliriously happy, considering our turn of fate, yet perhaps people who had long endured the shadow of darkness need some time to adjust to bright sunshine.
+It feels ungrateful to be anything but deliriously happy, considering our turn of fate, yet perhaps people who had long endured the shadow of darkness need some time to adjust to the bright sunlight.

 There were times that I felt light-hearted, that everything was right with the world, and it felt strange.

-There was not much debate about the claim and I was not surprised.
-Hands of a healer, victory in battles, commands over even the Dead, direct lineage from both Isildur and Anarion, what more could a people asked from their ruler?
-Well, most would say being benevolent, wise, and an able administrator.
+There was little debate about the claim and I was not surprised.
+Hands of a healer, victory in battle, command over even the Dead, direct lineage from both Isildur and Anárion, what more could a people asked of their ruler?
+Well, most would say benevolence, wisdom, and good administration.

-Benevolent and wise, these are satisfied, from what I have perceived in my meetings with him.
-As for an able administrator, we shall see.
+Benevolence and wisdom are satisfied, from what I have perceived in my meetings with him.
+As for good administration, we shall see.
 But on this matter, he will have the Council and a myriad of aides.

-Fortunately, I have more practical matters to occupy me: clearing the Pelennor, Cair Andros, Osgiliath from the wreckage of battles, repairing the Rammas, going through the scouts’ report and deciding whether it is safe for the people to return to the City, surveying the destroyed farmlands and deciding whether to relax the food ration (not yet, in case you are wondering), arranging pension for the widows and families of the men who fell in battles, poring over the accounts of past crowning ceremonies with the scribes, going through the balance books with Lord Meneldil, the list goes on.
+Fortunately, I have more practical matters to occupy me: clearing the Pelennor, Cair Andros, and Osgiliath from the wreckage of battles; repairing the Rammas; going through the scouts’ report and deciding when it is safe for the people to return to the City; surveying the destroyed farmlands and deciding whether to relax the food ration (not yet, in case you are wondering); arranging pensions for the widows and families of the fallen; poring over the accounts of past crowning ceremonies with the scribes; going through the balance books with Lord Meneldil; the list goes on.

 Despite all these matters which keep me busy, I feel lonely.
 I am learning to be content, after all, who did not lose a loved one in this war?
 And everyone has been very kind to me.

 Sometimes I even miss Father, despite everything.
-And I am grieving: grief at our last parting, at how things turned out and at his sad departure.
-But that is a subject for another letter, or perhaps when we sit together under a tree or by a fireplace.
-I am not ready to talk about Father.
+And I am grieving.
+Grief for our last parting, for how things turned out and for his sad departure.
+But that is a subject for another letter, or perhaps when we sit together under a tree or by the fireplace.
+I am not ready to speak of Father.

-Forgive me for being rude: look at this long letter, talking about myself.
-Let me make a small amend by telling you something of interest:
+Forgive me for my rudeness: look at this long letter, talking about myself.
+Let me make a small amend by sharing something of interest:

 Among the details in the chronicles and annals of Númenor and Gondor which have become my daily readings recently (not that I am complaining), there was a mention of an interesting chess move which apparently was recognised in Númenor, but somehow was not passed down to our days.

 It is a move of “bringing the king to safety”, which consists of moving the king and a rook at the same time.
-The king could move two squares toward a rook, and the rook would move to the square that the king passed over, and stood guard there.
+The king moves two squares toward a rook, and the rook moves to the square that the king passed over, standing guard there.

 May the stars shine upon you, dear brother, and may we soon meet again.